EliziumNet/Loopz/Elizium.Loopz/docs/New-BootStrap.md

 ## DESCRIPTION

 Creates a bootstrap instance for the client command.
-When a command designed to show a lot of output and indication signals, the bootstrap can help manage this complexity in a common way.
+When a command designed to show a lot of output and indication signals, the bootstrap class can be used to help manage this complexity in a common way.

 A command may want to show the presence of user defined parameters with Signals.
 By using the Boot-strapper the client can be designed without having to implement the logic of showing indicators.
 All the client needs to do is to define a 'spec' object which describes a parameter or other indicator